unipi-smartapp-2021/SLAM/README.md

 - [ ] Make launchfile
 - [ ] Use directly Pointercloud instead of converting to Laserscan
 - [ ] Test on the simulator
-- [X] Avaraging color detections
+- [X] Averaging color detections
-- [ ] Avaraging points of detected cones
+- [ ] Averaging points of detected cones